THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY FULL DISCLOSURE POLICY FOR DETAILS.

 These Meatball Sub Bites are a fun twist on the classic sub.
 They’re not nearly as messy, but every bit as good!
 They’re also great for game day, holidays, and potlucks, too!

-I LOVE meatball subs, but what I don’t love is the mess that’s inevitable with them.
+I LOVE meatball sub sandwiches, but what I don’t love is the mess that’s inevitable with them.
 It seems like there isn’t a way to get through eating them without the bun getting soggy at some point.
 Consequently, the meatballs and sauce fall out the bottom, and then you have a big sad mess.
 Still delicious, but a mess.

 These Meatball Sub Bites are inspired by meatball subs but without the mess.
 They’re the perfect portable little bite, and great for holidays or game day.
 Plus, they are irresistibly delicious!